 - Your EHIC card (recommended).

 We always recommend having some form of tourist insurance or additional insurance for extreme sports.
 During the freeride, KnK Longboard Camp provides with two ambulance vehicles and a 4-man team of paramedics that is always prepared to take care of emergencies.

 If you are an European resident, we suggest you also bring your EHIC card that will cover you in case of an accident.

 What is an EHIC card and where do I get one?

 An European Health Insurance Card (EHIC, you guessed it) allows residents of Europe to receive medical cover to the same standard as their home country.
 We recommend having a valid card to avoid ending up with a huge hospital bill.
-For more information, please read this EHIC article on Longboard Magazine Europe.
+For more information, please read this article on EHIC article.

 How old do you have to be to skate at KnK?